ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

    > [!NOTE]
    > If no other payments exist with the mapping text in question, then the text-to-account mapping will occur even when only a part of the text on the payment exists as a mapping text.
 5. In the **Vendor No.** field, enter the vendor that the payments will be posted to.
-6. In the **Bal.
-Source Type** field, specify if the payment will be posted to a general ledger account or to a customer or vendor account.
+6. V poli **Číslo Source Type** field, specify if the payment will be posted to a general ledger account or to a customer or vendor account.
-7. In the **Bal.
-Source No.** field, specify the account that the payment will be posted to, depending on your selection in the **Bal.
+7. V poli **Číslo Source No.** field, specify the account that the payment will be posted to, depending on your selection in the **Bal.
 Source Type** field.

    > [!NOTE]
    > Do not use the **Debit Acc.
 No.** and **Credit Acc.
 No.** fields in connection with payment reconciliation.
 They are used for incoming documents only.
 For more information, see [Use OCR to Turn PDF and Image Files into Electronic Documents](across-how-use-ocr-pdf-images-files.md).